Lisa-NJ/linux-nginx-php-fpm-vue/note.md

 ```
 [Postman]
+1. Postman doesn't save header data or query parameters to avoid exposing sensitive data such as API keys.
-Cloud Agent Error: Can not send requests to localhost.
+2. Cloud Agent Error: Can not send requests to localhost.
 Select a different agent.
 	- 不能给 localhost 发请求
+	- $ snap install postman  // Install Postman Desktop Agent
+3. If you're integrating a third-party API, the required authorization will be specified by the API provider.

 [Rex API]
 	- The Rex application is accessible at https://app.rexsoftware.com